daisyUniverse/AlphaCafe/README.md

 11. Install all required modules ( `pip install -r requirements.txt` )
 12. Run the script!

 ( Put it on something stable, this runs all the time.
-If you know how to use it, modify the service file to point to your script. )
+If you know how to use it, modify the service file to point to your script.
+This will ensure that the script gets started on bootup, and automatically restarts in case of a crash )

 ## Twitter Bots running on AlphaCafe:
  - [@YKKBotV2](https://twitter.com/YKKBotV2) by me